minzart/sunrise-oath/glossary/law.md

 ### Draft

 The draft is conducted at the start of [[an]] event.
-One card at a time, from the pool with fewest losses to the pool with the most.
+One card at a [[time]], from the pool with fewest losses to the pool with the most.
 Tiebreaker order: pool with more wins, player with lower lifetime losses, player with higher lifetime wins.

 Players may vote to retire cards from the cube.
 If the draft has over three hundred and sixty cards (the number of cards in a cube), no cards may be added.